If you want to make changes to existing data stored in an Imply Polaris table, you can replace the data for a specified time interval.

 This topic covers the concepts of data replacement and how to use the Polaris UI to replace data.
-For information on how to replace data with the API, refer to Ingestion Jobs API and IngestionJobSpec.
+For information on how to replace data with the API, refer to Jobs v1 API.

 To replace data, you need the

-ManageIngestionJobs roles.
-These roles are assigned by default to the Data Manager, Project Admin, and Organization Admin roles.
+ManageIngestionJobs permissions.
+These permissions are assigned to the Organization Admin, Project Admin, and Data Manager groups by default.